Cristiano Cordeiro

-Cristiano Preigchadt Cordeiro (高尼路; born 14 August 1973) is a former professional footballer.
+Cristiano Preigchadt Cordeiro (高尼路; born 14 August 1973) is a former professional footballer who played as a centre back.
 He is currently the assistant coach of Hong Kong Premier League club Eastern.

 Born in Brazil, he represented Hong Kong at international level.

-Football career
+Club career

 Cordeiro started his career at Rio Grande do Sul playing at Sport Club Internacional since he was 14.
 Before he moved to Hong Kong, he played for Brasil de Farroupilha and Fortaleza EC.

-Cordeiro joined South China of Hong Kong First Division in 1998.
-In the 2003–2004 season, due to All-Chinese policy induced by the club, he transferred to another First Division club Xiangxue Sun Hei.
+Cordeiro joined Hong Kong First Division club South China in 1998.
+In the 2003–04 season, due to the all-Chinese policy induced by the club, he transferred to another First Division club Sun Hei.

-Cordeiro was twice the Hong Kong Footballer of the Year (2000–01 and 2004–05) and he gained many awards since then.
+Cordeiro was twice the Hong Kong Footballer of the Year (2000–01 and 2004–05) and he has gained many awards since then.

+In May 2012, Cordeiro announced his retirement from professional football.

+International career

 In September 2006, he became a Hong Kong permanent resident, applied for the Hong Kong SAR passport and has been playing for the Hong Kong national team.
 He gained his first cap on the 2007 AFC Cup Qualifying round against Qatar on 11 October 2006.